tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 ## Introduction

-One of the most popular uses for LiveCode is to create full blown multimedia applications.
+One of the most popular uses is to create full blown multimedia applications.
 Even if you aren't creating a traditional multimedia application, many applications require a compelling user interface.

-This chapter details LiveCode's media support.
-We discuss the image features and capabilities: how to import and export images in a variety of formats, how to manipulate images within LiveCode, working with masks, the clipboard and screen capture, right through to animated GIFs.
+This chapter details media support.
+We discuss the image features and capabilities: how to import and export images in a variety of formats, how to manipulate images, working with masks, the clipboard and screen capture, right through to animated GIFs.
 We detail the vector graphic features and explain how to manipulate vector graphics by script.
 We then cover the video and audio feature